gentoo-mirror/glarbs-overlay/README.md

 **Tip:** If you test with a different arch keyword and it works, let me know so I can update the ebuild.

-**Note:** These ebuilds are created by me or found on the internet.
-Credit for those found on the internet are listed below.
+**Note:** These ebuilds are created by me or found on the internet and edited by me.
+Credit for the ebuilds found on the internet are listed below.

 ## Ebuilds found on the internet